My Marshall DSL40CR Amplifier Review

 The Tone Shift Button and When To Use it

 The time shift button is something very unique to this particular series of amplifiers.
 What it is essentially doing is playing it safe in terms of EQ.
 With the tone shift button in your hear less top and a tighter low end.
-Like I mentioned earlier the U have the amplifier up the less top and you will get due to tube compression.
+Like I mentioned earlier, the louder you have the amplifier up the less top and you will get due to tube compression.

 Playing at lower volumes the Tone Shift button will be a great option.
 It will also be good if you feel like the amplifier or speaker is too bright.
 Thanks to the Texas heat speaker I don’t find any use for this particular button.
 When I had the Tonker speaker fitted in the amplifier, it helped a lot!